 Figure 3.
-Plots of the difference between the IERS combined Earth orientation series EOP(IERS) C 04 and SPACE98 formed by subtracting the SPACE98 values from those of the IERS series.
-The difference between the x-component of polar motion is shown in 3a, the difference between the y-component is shown in 3b, and the difference between UT1-UTC is shown in 3c.
+Plots of the difference between the IERS combined Earth orientation series EOP(IERS) C 04 and SPACE99 formed by subtracting the SPACE99 values from those of the IERS series.
+The difference between the x-component of polar motion is shown in 3a, the difference between the y-component is shown in 3b, the difference between UT1-UTC is shown in 3c, and the difference between the excess length-of-day is shown in 3d.